oakwood/BerghsLAB2014/Semester 2/README.md

 #Program Material
 ##Day 1
-*Introduction to Processing and MakeyMakey*
+*Introduction to Processing, MakeyMakey and Arduino*
 ###01 - Hello Rectangle
 Our very fist processign sketch that draw's a rectangle on the screen.
 ###02 - Drawing